tc39/proposal-compartments/README.md

   };

 type LoaderConstructorOptions = {
-  // Every Loader has a reference to a global environment record that in
-  // turn contains a new globalThis object, global contour, and three
-  // specialized intrinsic evaluators: eval, Function, and Loader instances.
-  // The new globalThis object contains a subset of the JavaScript language
-  // intrinsics (to be defined in this proposal) and other globals must be
-  // "endowed" to the loader explicitly with the `globals` option.
-  // All of these evaluators close over the loader's global environment
-  // record such that they evaluate code in that global environment.
-  // When borrowGlobals is false, a the new Loader gets a new global
-  // environment record.
-  // When borrowGlobals is true, the new Loader will have the
-  // same global environment record as associated with the Loader
-  // constructor used to construct the loader.
-  // To borrow the globals of an arbitrary loader, use that loader's
-  // Loader constructor, like
-  // new loader.globalThis.Loader({ borrowGlobals: true }).
-  borrowGlobals: boolean,

-  // Globals to copy onto this compartment's unique globalThis.
-  // Constructor options with globals and borrowGlobals: true would be incoherent and
-  // effect an exception.
-  globals: Object,

   // The loader uses the resolveHook to synchronously elevate
   // an import specifier (as it appears in the source of a StaticModuleRecord
   // or bindings array of a third-party StaticModuleRecord), to